 1. Healthy Boundaries: Individuals set and respect personal boundaries, ensuring their own needs are met without sacrificing the relationship.

-2. Mutual Support: Partners support each other’s growth and well-being, encouraging independence and self-sufficiency.
+2. Mutual Support: Partners support each other’s growth and well-being, encouraging independence and self-sufficiency, which helps to prevent co-dependency.

 3. Balanced Dependency: Both individuals rely on each other for emotional support, but also maintain their own identities and self-worth.